Jazz Music in Louisiana

 Jazz is the music that erupted when African (and Afro-Caribbean) and European traditions converged in America, and nowhere was that mix more potent than in New Orleans.
 By the start of the 19th century, the sounds of opera, brassy military parades, church music and street performances could all be heard in the city.
 And since music was part of every aspect of social life in New Orleans—including Carnival, debutante balls, vaudeville, Storyville parlors, and even funerals—the port city proved fertile ground for the evolution of this young art form.

 Naturally, many of the earliest names in jazz hailed from Louisiana, including Buddy Bolden, Jelly Roll Morton and King Oliver.
 One of jazz's most original performers, New Orleans' own Louis "Satchmo" Armstrong, was as much an ambassador for the music as he was for his hometown.
-And many others have carried the torch both within Louisiana and around the world, including Kid Ory, Earl Palmer, Louis Prima, Al Hirt, Nellie Lutcher, Sidney Bechet, Pete Fountain, The Marsalis family (Branford, Ellis and Wynton), Harold Battiste and Edward “Kidd” Jordan and Wynton Marsalis.
+And many others have carried the torch both within Louisiana and around the world, including Kid Ory, Earl Palmer, Louis Prima, Al Hirt, Nellie Lutcher, Sidney Bechet, Pete Fountain, The Marsalis family (Branford, Ellis and Wynton), Harold Battiste and Edward “Kidd” Jordan.

 There's no better place to hear jazz than in the city that first gave rise to it.
 Take in traditional New Orleans jazz at places like Preservation Hall in the French Quarter.
 Don't miss the music on Frenchmen Street!
 And celebrate jazz in all its forms at the New Orleans Jazz and Heritage Festival, every late April/early May.